bnuredini/blog/content/writing/ahoy.md

 +++
 title = 'Ahoy'
-date = 2025-04-13
+date = 2025-05-15
 +++

 Ahoy, fellow hacker!

 You've found my home on the Internet.
-Here you should expect to read about programming, design, software, and anything else that piques my interest.
+Here you should expect to read about programming, design, engineering, and anything else that piques my interest.

 I've seen so many programming blogs starting off with an enthusiastic post about the blog's meticulously-crafted infrastructure, using the latest static-site generator written in the author's